Fiction | Nonfiction | Poetry | Moderators |

 Ghlee E. Woodworth

 Ghlee E. Woodworth is a 12th-generation Newburyport native.
 Ghlee is the creator of Newburyport’s Clipper Heritage Trail, a series of self-guided history tours accessed via the web, brochures, and smartphones (2014).
-She is the author of Tiptoe Through the Tombstones, Oak Hill Cemetery, (2009) and Newburyport Clipper Heritage Trail Volume I (2020) and Volume II (2022).
+She is the author of Tiptoe Through the Tombstones, Oak Hill Cemetery (2009) and Newburyport Clipper Heritage Trail Volume I (2020) and Volume II (2022), and Newburyport’s Black Heritage Trail brochure series (2024).
+For the past 17 years, Ghlee has conducted over 260 slideshow presentations and walking, bus, and boat tours of cemeteries, neighborhoods, and the city.
+Trained in gravestone restoration, Ghlee has restored over 1,700 gravestones in Oak Hill Cemetery, city cemeteries, and other burying grounds.
 Ghlee has won several awards for contributions honoring Newburyport history.
-For the past 17 years, Ghlee has conducted over 230 slideshow presentations and walking, bus, and boat tours of cemeteries, neighborhoods, and the city.
-Ghlee is currently researching and writing about Newburyport’s early Black history.
-Two 11 x 17-inch brochures have just been completed celebrating our early Black citizens.
-Trained in gravestone restoration, Ghlee has restored over 1,500 gravestones in Oak Hill Cemetery, city cemeteries, and other burying grounds.

 Featured Book